Basic Information About QR Code

 Binary 2,953 1,018 1,556 -

-Main areas of application All categories Office automation field Factory automation field Transport and logistics
+Main application areas All categories Office automation area Production automation area Transport and logistics

 Standards AIM, JIS, ISO AIM, ISO AIM, ISO AIM, ISO

-The QR code belongs to the type of 2-D matrix codes.
-In such type information is encrypted not by the position and width of the stripes and spaces in the horizontal dimension, but by the placement of dark and light modules in columns and rows, both horizontally and vertically.
+QR code belongs to the type of 2-D matrix codes.
+In this type of code, information is encrypted not by the position and width of bars and spaces in the horizontal dimension, but by the arrangement of dark and light modules in columns and rows, both horizontally and vertically.

-Under each dark or light module of the QR code, 0 or 1 is encrypted, so the computer can read it.
+Under each dark or light module of the QR code, a 0 or 1 is encrypted so the computer can read it.

-The QR code modules perform different functions themselves.
-Some of them contain actual data, while others are assembled into functional templates that improve reading and provide character alignment, error correction and distortion compensation.
-There is also a synchronization pattern – it allows the reader to find out the size of the symbol.
-In addition, there is an essential “quiet zone”.
-This is a buffer area with a width of 4 modules, which is needed so that the text or markings around it are not mistaken for QR code data.
+The modules of the QR code perform different functions.
+Some contain actual data, while others are collected in functional templates that improve readability and provide character alignment, error correction, and distortion compensation.
+There is also a synchronization template - it allows the reader to determine the size of the symbol.
+Additionally, there is a mandatory "quiet zone."
+It is a buffer area four modules wide that is needed to ensure that text or markup around it is not mistaken for data in the QR code.

-The reading of ordinary two-dimensional matrix codes took a very long time, because the reader needed to find the code of the symbol to determine its orientation angle, position (x and y coordinates) and size.
+Reading ordinary two-dimensional matrix codes took a long time because the reader needed to find the symbol code, determine its orientation angle, position (x and y coordinates), and size.

-So, the QR code was designed using special position detection templates.
-They were located in the three corners of each symbol.
-The templates have a symmetrical ratio of scan lines 1:1:3:1:1, which allows us to scan them from any direction within a full 360 degrees.
-In addition, the templates are interconnected, which provides quick access to relevant information about the angle, position and size contained on the code periphery.
+Therefore, the QR code was developed using special position determination templates.
+They were located in three corners of each symbol.
+The templates have a symmetric scanning line relationship of 1:1:3:1:1, which allows them to be scanned from any direction within a complete 360-degree range.
+In addition, the templates are interconnected, providing quick access to relevant information about the angle, position, and size contained on the code's periphery.

-As a result, the QR code is read 20 times faster than a regular matrix code.
-In addition, scanning equipment can search for patterns, increasing the overall speed due to simultaneous image reading and data processing.
+As a result, the QR code is read 20 times faster than a normal matrix code.
+Additionally, scanning equipment can search for templates, increasing overall speed through simultaneous image capture and data processing.

-Each higher symbol version has 4 additional modules on each side (16 additional modules per symbol) and can have a proportionally larger amount of data.
-The maximum data content for a given symbol is determined by its version, the type of characters and the level of error correction.
+Each higher symbol version has 4 additional modules on each side (16 additional modules per symbol) and can have proportionally more data.
+The maximum data capacity for a given symbol is determined by its version, symbol type, and error correction level.

-The QR code has powerful error correction capabilities by adding Reed-Solomon codes to the source data.
-This mathematical method of error correction allows the scanning machine to read QR code characters even in case of contamination or damage.
+The QR code has powerful error correction capabilities by adding Reed-Solomon codes to the original data.
+This mathematical error correction method allows the scanning machine to read QR code symbols even in cases of contamination or damage.

-Four levels of error correction are available.
-The higher the level, the greater the error correction, but also the larger the QR Code version.
+There are four levels of error correction available.
+The higher the level, the better the error correction, but also the higher the QR code version.

 L 7%